Exploring a Life Unknown- Sanjana’s Beautiful Family Trip to Kashmir

 What does travelling to a place mean?

 Does it mean touring the attraction and the tourist spots?
-Or does it include talking to the local people we meet on the road and the interactions with natural treasures or the place?
+Or does it include talking to the local people met on the road and the interactions with natural treasures of the place?

-For our family, it was a blend of both.
+For Sanjana’s family, it was a blend of both.

-We went to Kashmir last year in May and we were looking to spend some quality time with our family.
-Me, my husband, and my two kids were very excited about this trip as Kashmir is a place that is adored by all.
+They went to Kashmir last year in May and were looking to spend some quality time together.
+Sanjana, her husband, and their two kids were very excited about this trip as Kashmir is a place that is adored by all.

 Its name, Paradise on Earth, has not been in vain, it has gained this respect because of its beauty.
-We were also interested in knowing how the people survive and live…how they deal with the cold, the hostile environment, the endangered ecosystem, and the growing tourism.
+They were also interested in knowing how the people survive and live… how they deal with the cold, the hostile environment, the endangered ecosystem, and the growing tourism.

-With all these questions in our minds, out of sheer curiosity, we landed in Srinagar.
+With all these questions in mind, out of sheer curiosity, they landed in Srinagar.

-Our transports and stays were already arranged, thanks to Thrillophilia, and we were greeted by a very welcoming guide named Mudassir Bhai.
-From the moment he started his car and took it out of the driveway, we knew he was a very skilled driver.
-My husband kept on telling me throughout the trip,
+Their transports and stays were already arranged, thanks to Thrillophilia, and they were greeted by a very welcoming guide named Mudassir Bhai.
+From the moment he started his car and took it out of the driveway, they knew he was a very skilled driver.
+Sanjana’s husband kept on telling her throughout the trip,

 “I wish I could drive like this on the mountainous road…ah, such a wonderful dream!”

-My kids were lost in the stunning views of the surrounding peaks and valleys, while I was searching for a small tea stall to try their chai.
-I had heard before coming on this trip that Kashmiri Chai is a delicacy that is a must to try and being an Indian, our day does not quite start without sipping on a hot cup of chai.
+The kids were lost in the stunning views of the surrounding peaks and valleys, while Sanjana was searching for a small tea stall to try their chai.
+She had heard before coming on this trip that Kashmiri Chai is a delicacy that is a must to try, and being Indian, the day does not quite start without sipping on a hot cup of chai.

 The Shikara Ride

-From the car, we were directly transferred to Dal Lake, and from there we were to go on the shikara ride.
+From the car, they were directly transferred to Dal Lake, and from there, they went on the shikara ride.
 What could be a better start to a Kashmir trip than this?

-We boarded the boat, and it started to glide through the lotus blooms.
-It was such a heart-warming experience to sit on the shikara looking at the mountains ahead, and the flowers all around!
-We went into the floating market and my husband got me and our kids a bunch of flowers.
-We also got some apricots for snacking.
+They boarded the boat, and it started to glide through the lotus blooms.
+It was such a heart-warming experience to sit on the shikara looking at the mountains ahead and the flowers all around.
+They went into the floating market, and Sanjana’s husband got her and their kids a bunch of flowers.
+They also got some apricots for snacking.

-That night we were to stay in the houseboat itself, so we were asked what we would like to eat on board.
-We were prompt to answer.
-We all spoke together,
+That night, they were to stay in the houseboat itself, so they were asked what they would like to eat on board.
+They were prompt to answer.
+They all spoke together,

-They had prepared some momos and butter tea for snacks.
-For dinner, we were served smoking hot Sheermal, Shab Deg, and Nadir Monji.
-We were flattered by the rich flavours and the soft bread and thanked the staff heartily instead.
+The staff prepared some momos and butter tea for snacks.
+For dinner, they were served smoking hot Sheermal, Shab Deg, and Nadir Monji.
+They were flattered by the rich flavours and the soft bread and thanked the staff heartily instead.

 The highest gondola in the WORLD!

-Our trip to Gulmarg Gondola was out of the world.
-We could see vast expanses of valleys and the snow-covered mountains that guarded them.
-They could see the entire town of Gulmarg, and far beyond it.
-The views of the landscapes seemed straight out of a dream, the pines and conifers dotted the place, making the entire scenery come alive!
+Their trip to Gulmarg Gondola was out of the world.
+They could see vast expanses of valleys and the snow-covered mountains that guarded them.
+They could see the entire town of Gulmarg and far beyond it.
+The views of the landscapes seemed straight out of a dream, the pines and conifers dotted the place, making the entire scenery come alive.

-Upon reaching the top of Kongdoori Peak at 3747 m, we found out that there were snow activities taking place.
-Thrilled, we all ran towards the skiing spot, booked our tickets, pulled up the skiing suit and cheered for life!
+Upon reaching the top of Kongdoori Peak at 3747 m, they found out that there were snow activities taking place.
+Thrilled, they all ran towards the skiing spot, booked their tickets, pulled up the skiing suit and cheered for life.

-Then we swooshed down the slope multiple times, all four of us.
-We were really LIVING!
+Then they swooshed down the slope multiple times, all four of them.
+They were really LIVING!

 Bhumro and their friends

-On our Pahalgam trip, we came across a shepherd while returning from the Aru valley and Betaab valley.
+On their Pahalgam trip, they came across a shepherd while returning from the Aru Valley and Betaab Valley.
 He was just sitting on a rock on a mountainous trail while his sheep and goats munched on green pastures.
-Both my kids went up to him and started talking.
-I was happy to see that they were getting along with the locals, and so were we.
+Both kids went up to him and started talking.
+Sanjana was happy to see that they were getting along with the locals, and so were she and her husband.

 Each of them was so warm, genuine, and helpful.
-They were unlike us, the city people who were always finding faults and taking things for granted.
+They were unlike city people, who were always finding faults and taking things for granted.
 They lived in gratitude, being thankful to nature for the food and for sustaining them.
-There is so much to learn that you might feel dumb at times, and this happens especially while travelling.
-I realised, there is never a dearth of knowledge if you have the willingness to learn.
+There is so much to learn that one might feel dumb at times, and this happens especially while travelling.
+Sanjana realised there is never a dearth of knowledge if one has the willingness to learn.

-We came across several meadows and valleys filled with flowers.
+They came across several meadows and valleys filled with flowers.
 There were some bees enjoying their nectar lunch from these flowers.
-The sight was so pleasing and soothing that none of us wanted to come back home from there.
+The sight was so pleasing and soothing that none of them wanted to come back home from there.

-If you respect nature, she will give you moments that you will cherish forever.
-We knew nature was with us on this trip, perhaps rejoicing and being playful.
+If one respects nature, she will give moments that will be cherished forever.
+Sanjana’s family knew nature was with them on this trip, perhaps rejoicing and being playful.

-In Sonmarg, we went to the Baltal and Thajiwas Glacier.
-It was there that we came across a landscape that was thoroughly blanketed in a thick sheet of snow.
+In Sonmarg, they went to the Baltal and Thajiwas Glaciers.
+It was there that they came across a landscape thoroughly blanketed in a thick sheet of snow.

 The terrain of Kashmir is very diverse and extraordinary.
-And to experience it, one must take a Kashmir tour at least once in their lives I believe.
+To experience it fully, one must take a Kashmir tour at least once in their lives.

-Especially in the winter season, I am sure things would be much more surreal.
-Since we were visiting in May, the peak season, there were a lot of tourists.
-However, we were saved by our guide and our tour manager Ayushi as they guided us throughout.
-Ayshi was available readily for phone calls and any kind of help, so we could rest assured that we had someone to fall back on.
+Especially in the winter season, it would be much more surreal.
+Since they were visiting in May, the peak season, there were a lot of tourists.
+However, they were guided throughout by their guide and tour manager, Ayushi.
+Ayushi was readily available for phone calls and any kind of help, so they could rest assured that they had someone to fall back on.

-The last bit of the trip offered a thorough tour of Srinagar, its Mughal Gardens, the famous Hazratbal Shrine, and the Shankaracharya Temple.
-We also did a lot of shopping from Lal Chawk including pashmina shawls, a Kashmiri carpet, and Phirans as well as Kaftans.
-I personally loved the embroidery works and the handicrafts, so I got a few souvenirs as well- wooden boxes and crafts items.
-We also saw a boat-making workshop, and had a delicious dinner with Modur Polao and Dum Aloo, and finally ended the trip.
+The last part of the trip offered a thorough tour of Srinagar, its Mughal Gardens, the famous Hazratbal Shrine, and the Shankaracharya Temple.
+They also did a lot of shopping from Lal Chowk, including pashmina shawls, a Kashmiri carpet, and phirans as well as kaftans.
+Sanjana personally loved the embroidery works and the handicrafts, so she got a few souvenirs as well, wooden boxes and craft items.
+They also saw a boat-making workshop and had a delicious dinner with Modur Polao and Dum Aloo and finally ended the trip.

-After coming back home, we were actually missing the place so much that we sat together one evening and made an album of the trip.
-Looking at the pictures and videos rejuvenated us, and also brought back some fresh memories.
+After coming back home, they missed the place so much that they sat together one evening and made an album of the trip.
+Looking at the pictures and videos rejuvenated them and also brought back some fresh memories.

 Read More: Thrillophilia Kashmir Reviews